Sebastian-Wapinski/food-shop-app/README.md

 9. Create navList object in firebase database and import ./assets/data/navList (disclaimer: navigation data are fetching because of the option "adding new products categories".
 The option will be available in the future administration panel)

-10. Do the same like into point 10. with: 'products', 'productPrices', 'deliveryMethods', 'paymentMethods'
+10. Do the same like into point 10. with: 'products', 'productPrices', 'deliveryMethods', 'paymentMethods', 'bestProducts'

 11. To easier testing BE create firebase hosting and deploy it (Unless you want to test application with localhost, and using ngrok to tunneling bandwidth from stripe webhook):